MarcinKozlowski095/AmazonRevied_Pandas/README.md

-Sure, here's how you can transform this into a README.md for GitHub:

-markdown
-Copy code
 # Data Analysis

 This repository contains Python code that analyzes customer review data from Amazon.
 The code performs the following operations on the data: